mdreece/Quick-HDRI-Controls/README.md

 ![image](https://github.com/user-attachments/assets/3b7e297b-7208-43ac-9986-af65fb24452d)

-3. Restart Blender
+3. If you are up to date, a message will prompt.
-(You may need to relink your HDRI directory in preferences)
+4. If there is a new version, you will be prompted if you want to download/update (You may have to remap your HDRI directory in preferences.
+Working on updating so there is no need)

 ## Requirements